patcable/onair/README.md

 go install github.com/patcable/onair
 ```

-You can put your $GOPATH wherever you want.
-You'll likely want to toss those `export` lines in your shell profile.
+You can put your $GOPATH wherever you want, and you'll likely want to toss those `export` lines in your shell profile.
 If you want to modify any of the code, you can find that in `$GOPATH/src/github.com/patcable/onair`.

 ## Configuring OnAir